 2.2 Preparation

 Electrode films were prepared from poly (-vinylidene fluoride-co-hexafluoropropylene) (PVdF(HFP)), 1-ethyl-3-methylimidazolimu tetrafluoroborate (EMIBF4), CDC TiC 800 and dimethylacetamide (DMAc).
 PVdF(HFP) was dissolved in DMAc.
-Next day EMIBF4, CDC powder were mixed in 0,5 ml DMAc and treated in ultrasonic bath using maximum power for 25 minutes.
-After that the polymer mixture was added to the CDC and IL suspension and stirred on a magnetic stirrer for 5 minutes and sonicated for 20 minutes in ultrasonic bath.
+Next day, EMIBF4, CDC powder were mixed in 0,5 ml DMAc and treated in ultrasonic bath using maximum power for 25 minutes.
+After, the polymer mixture was added to the CDC and IL suspension and stirred on a magnetic stirrer for 5 minutes and sonicated for 20 minutes in ultrasonic bath.
 Finally it was poured out into TeflonTM mold.
 Separator was prepared from EMIBF4 and PVdF(HFP) solution wt 1/1, into a polymer solution was added IL and treated on ultrasonic bath for 25 minutes in maximum power and then poured out into a TeflonTM mold.

-Final step preparing an actuator is hot-pressing, were electrode films and separator film are hot-pressed.
+Final step in preparing an actuator is hot-pressing, were electrode films and separator film are hot-pressed together.
 Before pressing it is important that electrode films are not homogeneous.
 During dring process CDC carbon deposit and therefore the side, which was the upper one must go near the separator.
 Therefore the conductivity of the electrode film was better on the side which was down during the drying process.
+The conductivity of electrode material was characterized by standard four pint method[viide].

+Alumine jutt tuleb mõistlikult sõnastada…

 Parima elektroodimaterjali eletrijuhtivus määrati nelja kontakti meetodi abil.
 Mõõtmine näitas et kuivamise ajal üleval pool olnud külje takistus oli 840 Ω, seejuures oli elektroodi kile tüki laius 1,7 mm ja mõõtekontaktide vaheline kaugus 5 mm.
 Sama elektroodikile teisel (alumisel) küljel mõõdetud takistuse väärtus oli 576 Ω.

 2.3 Electromechanical characterization